 Subterranean termites cause the most property damage of any termite species, and you can find them throughout the United States.
-Within this species are three distinct types to be aware of when dealing with these destructive pests.
+Within this species are three distinct types to be aware of when dealing with these destructive pests in Oklahoma.
 These three types are reproductives, workers, and soldiers.

 This class includes the queen, king, and alates.
 The queen is the largest termite, while the king is notably smaller.
 The alates are also known as swarmers and possess nearly black colored bodies and wings.
 They generally measure between one-quarter and one-half an inch in length.

 These termites top out at a quarter of an inch in length and have cream-colored bodies.
 The workers have small jaws designed to chew away at wood and move various materials.